 ‘If the mind has no fear, the body can do anything.’

-From Rishikesh, we took the bus to the majestic Taj Mahal.
-We got the train to Pushkar – the temple lake town of Lord Brahma, and Jaipur – the pink city.
-It was the kite festival, and all the kids were outside waving their colourful kites around, shouting out ‘Hello!’ to the Australians.
+From Rishikesh, we took the bus to the majestic Taj Mahal: even more breathtaking in real life than the picture-perfect photos suggest.
+We then got the train to Pushkar – the temple lake town of Lord Brahma, and Jaipur – the pink city.
+It was the time of the Kite Festival, and all the kids were outside waving their colourful kites around, shouting out ‘Hello!’ to the Australians.
 After many days, chais and new friends, we waved goodbye and took a bumpy night-bus to the Jaisalmer desert to ride camels and see the Golden Fort.
 We rode a motorcycle one last time here.
 I asked to.
 This time I loved every second, hair trailing through the desert.

 Perhaps it is only the mind that is our weakness.
 I realised I’m not afraid of death — I’m afraid of discomfort.
 We have everything we could possibly want at home in Australia, and somehow I’m always fragile, sick, tired, making excuses.
 Unable to step outside my comfort zone.
 But here, discomfort is like a mantra, a way of life that makes people more peaceful.
 The ancient Sanskrit word Santosha means embracing all aspects of life – to feel a deep sense of inner contentment.
 And my favourite word I learned, Ananda: a deep, unshakeable sense of bliss.